avocado-framework/avocado/docs/source/guides/contributor/chapters/environment.rst

 Plugins that are developed by the Avocado team, will try to follow the same Setuptools standard for distributing the packages.
-Because of that, as a facility, you can use ``make requirements-plugins`` from the main Avocado project to install requirements of the plugins and ``make develop-external`` to install plugins in develop mode to.
+Because of that, you can use ``make develop-external`` to install plugins in develop mode to.
 You just need to set where your plugins are installed, by using the environment variable ``$AVOCADO_EXTERNAL_PLUGINS_PATH``.
 The workflow could be::

     $ cd $AVOCADO_PROJECTS_DIR